MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/walkthrough4-unified-interface-display-dynamics-365-record-session-agent-application.md

   - D365USD
 ---

-# Walkthrough 4: Display aUnified Interface apps record in a session in your agent application
+# Walkthrough 4: Display a Unified Interface apps record in a session in your agent application

 This walkthrough demonstrates how to display records in a session in your agent application using window navigation rules and session controls in [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)].
 It also demonstrates the use of replacement parameters to dynamically display the name of the hosted control based on the currently displayed account record.
-This walkthrough is built on top of the previous walkthrough, [Walkthrough 3: DisplayUnified Interface apps records in your agent application](../unified-service-desk/walkthrough3-unified-interface-display-microsoft-dynamics-365-records-in-your-agent-application.md), to display an account record in a session when you select one of the accounts in the **Account** search result window.
+This walkthrough is built on top of the previous walkthrough, [Walkthrough 3: Display Unified Interface apps records in your agent application](../unified-service-desk/walkthrough3-unified-interface-display-microsoft-dynamics-365-records-in-your-agent-application.md), to display an account record in a session when you select one of the accounts in the **Account** search result window.

 ## Prerequisites